-Impairment of subsidiary shares and receivables from subsidiaries €20,6 million (Accounting policies for parent company financial statements, notes 11 and 12 to parent company financial statements, FAS)
+Impairment of subsidiary shares and receivables from subsidiaries, EUR 6.3 million, and goodwill EUR 7.4 million

+(Accounting policies for parent company financial statements and notes 11, 12 and 15 to parent company financial statements, FAS)

-- The equity of the parent company is €35,6 million as at 31 December 2016, of which the distributable equity amounts to €27,4 million. - The significant portion of the parent company's assets consist of investments in the subsidiaries (subsidiary shares), amounting to € 20,6 million as at 31 December 2016.
-The measurement of these investments has a material impact on calculation of the parent company's distributable equity. - Management prepares annually impairment tests for the subsidiary shares and receivables from subsidiaries.
-The calculations involve management estimates.
-The company has recorded a write-down on subsidiary receivables, amounting to €2,6 million, in its separate financial statements. - We assessed the cash flow forecasts and the appropriateness of the used discount rates.
-We critically analyzed the considerations underlying the impairment calculations as well as management's assumptions that form the basis on which the future cash flows are prepared. - We involved KPMG valuation specialists to assess the technical correctness of the calculations and to compare the assumptions used to the market and industry information.
+- The equity of the parent company totals EUR 32.3 million, of which the distributable funds amount to EUR 24.1 million. - A significant proportion of the parent company's assets consist of investments in the subsidiaries.
+The direct net investments in the parent company's balance sheet amount to EUR 6.3 million and the related goodwill to EUR 7.4 million.
+The - We assessed the appropriateness of the cash flow forecasts and the discount rates used.
+We analyzed critically the considerations underlying the impairment calculations as well as management's assumptions that form the basis on which the future cash flow projections are prepared.